dev-au/tez_control/README.md

 - **Entering the Real Server**: Describes how users can use the `tez sv` command to connect to a remote server interactively.
 - **.tez Configuration File**: Generate example with `tez ex`

-This `README.md` should help guide users in installing, configuring, and using `tez_control` effectively.
+This `README.md` should help guide users in installing, configuring, and using `tez-control` effectively.

 Let me know if you'd like further adjustments!